 - substitution is permitted under the relevant State or Territory legislation.

-Prescription forms supplied by Department of Human Services contain a box to be ticked where brand substitution is not to take place.
+Prescription forms supplied by Services Australia contain a box to be ticked where brand substitution is not to take place.

 Prescribers not using these prescription forms should endorse the prescription if brand substitution is not permitted.
 Where a stamp is used for this purpose, the prescriber will be required to initial the stamped statement.

 For ease of prescribing and dispensing, and in the interests of your patients, the following list shows those PBS drugs that attract a brand premium and that can be substituted where permitted.
 They are listed alphabetically, by brand name, with the brand premium and benchmark brand(s) cited in the last column.

 - MPMedical Practitioner